John Brown Farm State Historic Site: The Browns' first house in North Elba

-The farm a refuge for his family
+A refuge for his family

 Brown viewed the house he had built as a place not for himself—he lived there only 6 non-consecutive months—but for his wife and younger children, where they would be safe while he and his four oldest sons were in Kansas fighting slavery.
 According to a local historian, "besides the other inducements which this rough and bleak region offered him, he considered it a good refuge for his wife and younger children, when he should go on his campaign; a place where they would not only be safe and independent, but could live frugally, and both learn and practise those habits of thrifty industry which Brown thought indispensable in the training of children."

 Actually running the farm in 1859 was John's son Salmon, aged 23.

 Description

-John Brown's burial, North Elba, NY, December 8, 1859.
+John Brown's burial, North Elba, New York, December 8, 1859.
 Note boulder at left.

 Much is known about John Brown's farm as it was in 1859.
 A reporter from the New York Tribune and Thomas Nast, a sketch artist from the New York Illustrated News, were present at Brown's funeral.
-Rev. Joshua Young, who lost his pulpit (job) in Vermont for having presided over Brown's funeral, also left a lengthy description, and the farm was also described by a visitor to the widowed Mrs. Brown in 1861, and, slightly earlier, by Adirondack tourists who stumbled upon it.
+Rev. Joshua Young, who lost his pulpit (job) in Vermont for having presided over Brown's funeral, also left a lengthy description, and the farm was also described by a visitor to the widowed Mrs. Brown in 1861, and, slightly earlier, by Adirondack tourists who happened upon it.

 The John Brown Farm, on John Brown Road (New York State Route 910M), is in the township of North Elba, south of the modern village of Lake Placid, which did not exist in 1859.
 It was about 2 mi from the former hamlet of Black farmers at Timbuctoo, New York, whom Brown attempted to teach to farm.
 According to the deed, the property consisted of 214 acre.
 The site today (2021) is 270 acre in size, of which the northern third houses the developed part of the site, with the balance in now reforested hills.
 However, a visitor to the widowed Mary Brown in 1861 described the property as "a circular patch of about 60 acre, cleared in the midst of the primeval forest, covered over with blackened stumps, and devoted to grass, buckwheat, oats and potatoes."
-About 1860 Salmon Brown's potato harvest, which he sold to "the starch factory", was 4500 USbsh.
+About 1860, Salmon Brown's potato harvest, which he sold to "the starch factory", was 4500 USbsh.